opengauss-mirror/docs/content/en/docs/Toolreference/gs_probackup.md

 -   When remote backup is valid \(**remote-proto=ssh**\), ensure that **-h** and **--remote-host **specify the same server.
 When remote backup is invalid, if the **-h** option is specified, ensure that **-h** specifies the local address or local host name.
 -   Currently, only logical replication slots for publication and subscription can be backed up.
 -   During the backup, ensure that the server user has the read and write permissions on all files in the backup directory.
 Otherwise, the restoration may fail due to insufficient permission.
+-   Currently, incremental backup and restoration in DSS mode are not supported.
+-   In DSS mode, only local host backup is supported.
+-   Currently, external directories cannot be backed up or restored in DSS mode.

 ## Command Description<a name="en-us_topic_0287276008_section86861610172816"></a>